Admonitions

 This is a formatted warning in .rst.

-Formatting Admonitions in LaTeX Documents
+In LaTeX Documents

 In LaTeX, admonitions can be formatted using various packages and custom environments to ensure consistency and visual appeal.